seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 ### 8. Begin Auditing

-Now, you have all of the pieces necessary to start auditing your Microsft Azure instance!
+Now, you have all of the pieces necessary to start auditing your Microsoft Azure instance!
 A following tutorial will be written that goes into detail of how to use the built in controls for auditing Azure.
-But, for now, you update the `example.rb` file inside the `controls` folder to include the follwing, substituting your information where appropriate.
+But, for now, you update the `example.rb` file inside the `controls` folder to include the following, substituting your information where appropriate.

 ```
 control 'azure-1' do